vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/VCF/test_vms/README.md

 ### Customise the VM image JSON file

+First, we need a user-data file to pass into cloud-init.

-Ubuntu uses cloud-init to setup the OS.
-As we will be cloning the deployed VM, we need to define specific user-data (which will be encoded in base-64 and added to the customization JSON).
-Here we ensure that vSphere specific configuration is not disabled, and we modify the default netplan config file to ensure DHCP addresses are assigned by mac address.
+(This file tells cloud-init not to disable vSphere specific configurationd, and we modify the default netplan config file to ensure DHCP addresses are assigned by mac address.)

-To simplify the process, the user-data file can be downloaded from the link below: https://raw.githubusercontent.com/vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/main/VCF/test_vms/user-data
+The user-data file can be direcly downloaded from the link below (using curl, etc.): https://raw.githubusercontent.com/vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/main/VCF/test_vms/user-data

 <details>